IP Tannoy | IP Public Address (IP PA)

-How does IP Public Address (IP PA) and IP Tannoy work?
+How does IP Tannoy and IP Public Address (IP PA) work?

-Audio is audio..... a click of a finger, music, radio or voice.
+Audio is audio..... a dog bark, a click of a finger, music, radio or voice.
 Our sense and perception of sound and audio is a result of a collection of fluctuating vibrations (waves), mostly through the air that resonate within the receptor of the ear to produce different sound frequencies (generally accepted as a range of between 20Hz to 20kHz for the human ear).
-Traditional commercial audio, public address / tannoy systems rely on the conversion of sound waves to amplified electrical audio transmission, which is then propagated via dedicated cabling (eg. a microphone > amplifier > loudspeaker).

 To protect customer investment of existing site installations, and to draw upon the strong heritage and capability of traditional audio we are able to offer integrated commercial audio design solutions based on both traditional and IP audio technologies.